Global options

 <WORKFLOW> | Path to the .fabro workflow file (required) |

-fabro init
+fabro repo init

-fabro.toml — project configuration with comments and a link to docs
+.fabro/project.toml— project configuration with comments and a link to docs.fabro/workflows/hello/workflow.fabro— a simple greeting workflow.fabro/workflows/hello/workflow.toml— run config for the hello workflow

 fabro diff